team-commitment-issues/team_commitment_issues-SOEN341_Project_W25/README.md

 # ChatHaven - Team Commitment Issues

-Welcome to the official GitHub repository for Team Commitment Issues' ChatHaven project, part of the SOEN 341 course at Concordia University.
+Welcome to the official GitHub repository for Team Commitment Issues' ChatHaven project, part of the SOEN341 course at Concordia University.
 This repository tracks our progress throughout the development phases of ChatHaven, a chat application designed to connect users through a seamless and secure communication platform.

 ChatHaven is a versatile communication platform designed for real-time interaction via text channels and direct messaging.
 It enables teams, communities, and individuals to communicate efficiently in a secure and structured environment.

 ## Project Overview

-Key Features (Sprint 1 & 2)
+Key Features (Sprint 1, 2 and 3)
 ✔️ User Authentication & Management (Completed in Sprint 1)
 ✔️ Text Channels for Group Communication
 ✔️ Direct Messaging (DM) Between Users
 ✔️ Role-Based Permissions (Admin & Member)
 ✔️ Message Moderation (Admin Feature)
 ✔️ Customizable User Experience
+✔️ User Presence & Status
+✔️ Emoji support
+✔️ Message quoting functionality

 Future Sprint features will be added as the project progresses.